 (d) Type of Off-Site Units.
-Off-site affordable units shall be units owned by the homeowners and shall be provided in single or two-family dwellings and legal for such use.
+Off-site affordable units shall be provided in single or two-family dwellings and legal for such use.
 Each unit shall contain at least 2 bedrooms, kitchen, dining area, living room and at least one bathroom in a living area of at least 1,250 square feet.
 New construction shall create dwellings of similar quality, style and appearance as other dwellings in the neighborhood.
 The new construction shall be in decent, safe and sanitary condition in full compliance with building, sanitary and health code requirements.
 Existing dwellings that may be rehabilitated to provide affordable units shall be in decent, safe and sanitary condition in full compliance with building, sanitary and health code requirements.
 Roofs of existing dwellings shall have a useful life of at least 15 years.

 (e) Sale and Resale.
-A perpetual deed restriction shall restrict sale and resale of ~~these~~the affordable units to households of which the annual income at the time of sale or resale is less than 80% of area median income, adjusted for household size, as determined by the U.S. Department of Housing and Urban Development for the Boston metropolitan area.
-These households shall also be subject to such reasonable asset restrictions at the time of sale or resale as any applicable program rules or regulations may require.
+A perpetual deed restriction shall restrict sale and resale of these units to households of which the annual income at the time of sale or resale is less than 80% of area median income, adjusted for household size, as determined by the U.S. Department of Housing and Urban Development for the Boston metropolitan area.
+These households shall also be subject to such reasonable asset restrictions at the time of sale or resale as applicable program rules or regulations may require.
 Occupancy of an affordable housing unit shall be restricted to the household to which it has been sold, provided that changes in household composition permissible under applicable program rules or as approved by the monitoring agent, shall be permitted.
-Insofar as permissible, there shall be a Milton resident preference and a Milton town employee preference given in the selection of buyers.
-The affordable units shall be marketed at the same time as the market rate units and shall be available for sale at the same time or earlier than the time at which 50% of the market units have been sold.
+Insofar as permissible, there shall be a Milton resident preference and a Milton employee preference given in the selection of buyers.
+The affordable units shall be marketed at the same time as the market rate units.